rogersheu/quickMSDV/README.md

 quickMSDV aims to solve that issue by iterating through a folder containing the relevant data files.

-Modification have to be made in the code to ensure proper pathing to the target folder.
+Modifications have to be made in the code to ensure proper pathing to the target folder.

 --------------